 1 large egg beaten with 1 Tablespoon of water for egg wash

 Preheat the oven 425ºF.
 Line a small sheet pan with tin foil.
 Line a large sheet pan with parchment paper.

 Rub the sweet potatoes all over with olive oil, and prick all over with a fork.
 Place on the foil-lined sheet.
 Bake for 1 hour, until very tender when pierced with a knife.
 Remove from the oven and let cool.
 Lower the oven temperature to 375ºF.

 Once the potatoes are cool enough to handle, peel and discard the skins.
 Place the potato flesh in the bowl of an electric mixer fitted with the paddle attachment.
-Add in the sour cream, butter, maple syrup, chile powder, orange zest, orange juice, 1 1/2 teaspoons kosher salt, and 1/2 teaspoon pepper, and mix well until completely combined.
+Add in the sour cream, butter, maple syrup, chili powder, orange zest, orange juice, 1 1/2 teaspoons kosher salt, and 1/2 teaspoon pepper, and mix well until completely combined.

 Unfold one sheet of cold puff pastry on a floured surface.
 Roll the sheet into a 12-inch square.
-Using a sharp knife or a 5-inch cooke cutter, cut four 5-inch circles.
+Using a sharp knife or a 5-inch cookie cutter, cut four 5-inch circles.
 Discard the scraps.
-Place a heaping soup of filling in the middle of each round, leaving a 1-inch border.
+Place a heaping scoop of filling in the middle of each round, leaving a 1-inch border.
 Brush the border with the egg wash.
 Fold the circles over and seal the edges with the tines of a fork.
 Repeat with second half of the puff pastry.
 Place on the parchment lined baking sheet and chill for 15 minutes in the refrigerator.

 Once chilled, brush the tops with the remaining egg wash, sprinkle with flaked salt, and cut two slits for steam vents in the top of each empanada.
 Place in the oven and bake for 25-30 minutes, until puffed and golden brown.
 Serve hot.